Notebook PEA - Text Editor with Password Encryption

 There are mainly two reasons, why self-decrypting archives normally should not be used for communication:

 - Most of the passwords are much less secure than (randomly chosen) cryptographic keys.
 Although it is generally possible to choose secure passwords, in practise this is very rarely the case.
-There are several password cracker programs (see Links) and it is very likely, that they will succeed for the vast majority of passwords - even if this would take a long time.
 In contrast, public key cryptography seems actually secure as long as the keys are long enough.

 - You have to share the password.
 In public key cryptography you can publish your public key, but for self-decrypting archives you have to tell your conversation partner the password first.